 - Improving Mood: Laughter can lift your spirits by helping to reduce anxiety and depression, making you happier

 Along with all the health benefits of laughter, it can also help you connect with others, which can have an overwhelming effect on all aspects of mental health.
-So, in honor of Mental Health Awareness Month, BGSF hosted a company-wide Virtual Comedy Hour to improve our health with humor!
+BGSF hosted our 3rd company-wide Virtual Trivia to improve our health with comradery and fun!
 When you connect with your teammates through humor, you are better able to provide solutions, inspire hope, and remain more focused and alert.

 Give Yourself a Daily Dose of Laughter

 Laughter stops distressing emotions – it’s more difficult to feel anxious, sad, or angry when you’re laughing.
 Find ways to incorporate healthy laughter into your day – Find a friend, read a funny book, laugh at your pet, listen to a comedy podcast, watch some TikToks and don’t take yourself too seriously!